-In fact, tenure makes it hard to get rid of a professor, and I found that often the tenured professors were some of the worst instructors in terms of student understanding.
-While being a Nobel prize eligible physicist is a great qualification for getting tenure, this really isn't a necessary or even sufficient condition to be a great lecturer¹.
-On the flip side, some lecturers were some of the best instructors I worked with but they are hired on limited term contracts and are paid little compared to their tenured colleagues.
+In fact, tenure makes it hard to get rid of a professor, and I found that often the tenured professors were some of the worst instructors at optimizing student understanding.
+While being a Nobel prize eligible physicist is an excellent qualification for getting tenure, this really isn't a necessary or even sufficient condition to be a great lecturer¹.
+On the flip side, some lecturers were some of the best instructors I worked with, but they are hired on limited term contracts and are paid little compared to their tenured colleagues.

 Professors are averse to change

 Where I do see some willingness to adopt new tools is when work is being automated on the professor's side.
 In our course, we used Mastering Physics to automate the grading of homework assignments and reduce the grading burden on TAs.
 One concern I have with Mastering Physics is that it locks universities into multi-year contracts, creating friction to move to a new system.
 Combined with the instructor's desires not to learn a new system, this causes Mastering Physics to stick around, and there is not much pressure for Mastering Physics to improve their services.
-I've found that this has led to the course being stuck with a bad system without much hope for improvement.
+I've found that this has led to the course continuing to use a suboptimal system without much hope for improvement.

 I've noticed some quick wins for Mastering Physics that were not implemented in the time I used the service.
 For example, I noticed that 75% of the wrong answers my students submitted had incorrect units.
 It would be relatively easy for Mastering Physics to implement a check for this and give the students more useful feedback so that they learn their mistakes more easily.